jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why open-source is vital.

-Precisely because nobody owns its educational content, server software, operating systems, web apps, robotic specifications, and so many other remarkable technologies.
+Precisely because nobody owns its educational content, server software, operating systems, web apps, robot specifications, and so many other remarkable technologies.
 That means gatekeepers can't stop protagonists from empowering more player gods.
 Whether it's with a simple rotating list of persons to take out the trash.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

 To continue opening gates, building the era of digital mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
 The Jedi have done their job.